hydrusnetwork/hydrus/docs/getting_started_searching.md

 ---

 # Searching and sorting
 The primary purpose of tags is to be able to find what you've tagged again.
-For this we have the search feature of Hydrus.
+Let's see more how it works.

 ## Searching
-Just open a new search page (`pages > new file search page` or <kbd>Ctrl+T</kbd> `> file search`) and start typing away in the search field which should be focused when you first open the page.
+Just open a new search page (`pages > new file search page` or <kbd>Ctrl+T</kbd> `> file search`) and start typing in the search field which should be focused when you first open the page.

 ### The dropdown controls